ppy/osu-wiki/news/2026/2026-01-12-osutaiko-mapping-world-cup-2025-concludes.md

 This song was also just added to [Supire's Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/373) in the latest [Featured Artist track update](https://osu.ppy.sh/home/news/2026-01-10-featured-artist-track-updates-winter-2026).
 Check it out and try to map it yourself!

-Please give ::{ flag=MY }:: [Zeth](https://osu.ppy.sh/users/9912966) some love, who did stunning work on the background and cover artwork.
+Please give ::{ flag=MY }:: ::Zeth::{ user-id=9912966 } some love, who did stunning work on the background and cover artwork.

 ---